 - Clear lines of accountability for clinical care which are regularly communicated to clinical staff and to staff who provide direct support to them.
 The authority of facility/network general managers is also clearly understood. - Effective forums in place to facilitate the involvement of clinicians and other health staff in decision making at all levels of the District. - A systematic process for the identification and management of clinical incidents and minimisation of risks to the District. - An effective complaint management system for the District and complaint information is used to improve patient care. - A Medical and Dental Appointments Advisory Committee to review the appointment or proposed appointment of all visiting practitioners and specialists.
-The Credentials Subcommittee provides advice to the Medical and Dental Appointment Advisory Committee on all matters concerning the clinical privileges of visiting practitioners or staff specialists. - An Aboriginal Health Advisory Committee with clear lines of accountability for clinical and other health services delivered to Aboriginal people. - Adopted the Decision Making Framework for NSW Health Aboriginal Health Practitioners Undertaking Clinical Activities to ensure that Aboriginal Health Practitioners are trained, competent, ready and supported to undertake clinical activities. - Achieved appropriate accreditation of healthcare facilities and their services. - Licensing and registration requirements which are checked and maintained. - A Medical Staff Executive Council, at least two Medical Staff Councils and a Mental Health Medical Staff Council - A Hospital Clinical Council representing each public hospital in the entity. - A Local Health District Clinical Council.
+The Credentials Subcommittee provides advice to the Medical and Dental Appointment Advisory Committee on all matters concerning the clinical privileges of visiting practitioners or staff specialists. - An Aboriginal Health Advisory Committee with clear lines of accountability for clinical and other health services delivered to Aboriginal people. - Adopted the Decision Making Framework for NSW Health Aboriginal Health Practitioners Undertaking Clinical Activities to ensure that Aboriginal Health Practitioners are trained, competent, ready and supported to undertake clinical activities. - Achieved appropriate accreditation of healthcare facilities and their services. - Licensing and registration requirements which are checked and maintained. - A Medical Staff Executive Council, at least two Medical Staff Councils and a Mental Health Medical Staff Council (or an alternative mechanism established in accordance with the Model By-Laws). - A Hospital Clinical Council for each public hospital in the entity. - A Local Health District Clinical Council - A Speciality Health Network Council